sanjGuna/TicketService/README.md

 ![optionC](https://github.com/sanjGuna/TicketService/blob/master/optionC.png)

 Now if you run the Option A get availabe seats on same days as above 01/01/2019.
-You will see selected seat numbers from row one is not available.
+You will see selected seat numbers from row one is not available.(onliy 6,9 10 available)

 ![optionA](https://github.com/sanjGuna/TicketService/blob/master/OptionA.png)